W3C

 Cursor & Focus

-Capabilities related to enhanced focus visibility Isolating Specific Semantic or Interactive Components for Efficient Browsing and Access: methods and technologies used to enhance user experience by isolating specific elements within a digital interface.
+This section addresses capabilities related to enhanced focus visibility Isolating Specific Semantic or Interactive Components for Efficient Browsing and Access: methods and technologies used to enhance user experience by isolating specific elements within a digital interface.
 It enables users to navigate efficiently through content by focusing on particular types of elements, such as headings or buttons.

 Optimize Cursor Size